atsb/Doom64EX-Plus/README.md

     $ doom64ex-plus

-**NOTE for Linux users:** As of Nov.
-5, 2022, the save data is located in the same directory as the Linux executable and not in `~/.local/share/doom64ex-plus`.
+**NOTE for Linux and FreeBSD/OpenBSD users:** As of Nov.
+5, 2022, the save data is located in the same directory as the Linux executable and not in
+`~/.local/share/doom64ex-plus`.
 The files can be securely moved into their new place.

 ### Windows